How to update your Elementor site safely

 3. When was the last time it was updated and is it compatible with your version of WordPress?
 A plugin that hasn’t been updated in a while may not be very secure.

 4. Give it a Google.
 Does the plugin have its own website?
-This is a good indication of a reputable company.

 5. Read some reviews.
 Check out the reviews on the plugin’s page on WordPress and see what folks are saying about it.

-Check out my preferred tech stack here.
+Check out my preferred plugin stack.

 Turn off auto-update